sergigon1979/cleanoutbound/docs/posts/the-day-of-the-blast.md

 **IX.
 Clean Outbound, Dirty Beginnings**

-Spam began in sophistication: a clever reading of a new medium.
-A marketer saw a dense cluster of high-value prospects and reached for the newest channel.
-Commercially, it worked.
-Culturally, it backfired.
+Spam began as a precise reading of a new medium.
+A marketer spotted a tight cluster of prospects, fired a single broad message, and proved you could reach thousands with almost no effort.
+The returns came fast.

-The tension persists.
-We call the alternative Clean Outbound: earn attention, don’t assume it.
-You can nail targeting, timing, even relevance, and still land as noise.

-Thuerk’s bosses scolded him, then let the results speak louder.
-That was the lesson the industry absorbed: when the payoff is big enough, ethics and brand reputation are negotiable.
-Incentives, not norms, set the direction.
-And they still do.
+The lesson arrived just as quickly.
+When a channel delivers, teams push it until the friction shows.
+Norms drift, incentives harden, and restraint loses every argument.
+Thuerk's managers disliked the stunt but kept the results.
+The industry noticed.

-That contradiction—condemned and rewarded—is outbound’s original sin.
-It began in a Massachusetts mill, with a marketer who thought like an engineer, an invitation that seemed harmless, and an inbox that suddenly didn’t feel so clean.
+From there the pattern spread.
+Small steps, repeated often, rewired expectations around the inbox.
+Volume became normal.
+Attention thinned.
+What once felt like correspondence started to feel like clutter.
+It began in a Massachusetts mill, with a marketer who thought like an engineer, an invitation that seemed harmless, and an inbox that suddenly didn't feel so clean.